antonhinneck/pglib2csv/README.md

 ## Upcoming

-Configuration with PowerGrids.jl requires manual setup.
+Configuration with PowerGrids.jl requires a manual setup process.
 Running *./pglib* will contain the option to set a system path variable for seemless integration in the future.

 A python interface is going to be written next.